srasovic/slam/README.md

 Initial version of the socket listener code.
+The code accepts any configured protocol stream (SYSLOG, Netflow, etc.) and forwards it to an appropriate Kafka topic, adding some meta information to it.

 Build with modules (requires >1.11 golang):